The purpose of this document is to:

 NOTE 2 "Work" means the outcome of building or civil engineering works taken as a whole which is sufficient in itself to fulfil an economic or technical function.

-This European Standard introduces methods and procedures when applying physical asset management as a framework to take into account the maintenance function within organisations strategic and tactical decision on physical assets and when applying physical asset management as a framework to maintenance activities.
-It also introduces at a methodological level the relationship between organizational strategic plan and the maintenance management system and describes at a procedural level the interrelations between maintenance process and all the other physical asset management processes.
+This document specifies methods and procedures when applying physical asset management as a framework to take maintenance into account as an influencing factor within an organizations’ strategic and tactical decisions on its physical assets, and when applying physical asset management as a framework to maintenance activities.
+It also specifies the relationship between organizational strategic plan and the maintenance management system at a methodological level and describes the interrelations between maintenance process and all the other physical asset management processes at a procedural level.

 This document provides guidance for the assessment of the capacity of service providers and the evaluation of service proposals in order to improve and facilitate the process of procuring services.